isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/index.md

 layout: post
 ---

-Natural flea control methods will not leave [dangerous chemical residues](https://www.nrdc. org/sites/default/files/poisonsonpets. pdf) on your dogs fur.
-But, I know you might have used flea control chemicals such as NexGard, Advantage, flea collars, [flea bombs](https://pestpolicy.com/best-fogger-for-[fleas](https://pestpolicy.com/how-to-kill-flea-eggs/)/), Frontline, dog flea shampoo, etc.
+Natural flea control methods will not leave [dangerous chemical residues](https://www.nrdc.org/sites/default/files/poisonsonpets.pdf)on your dogs fur.
+But, I know you might have used flea control chemicals such as NexGard, Advantage, flea collars, [flea bombs](https://pestpolicy.com/best-fogger-for-[fleas](https://pestpolicy.com/how-to-kill-flea-eggs/)/),Frontline, dog flea shampoo, etc.

 Chemicals aside, today we discuss step by step process to control fleas on your dog naturally.